Exploration-of-image-to-audio-synthesis/.github/profile/README.md

 > [!NOTE]
 > We attempted to replicate SpecVQGAN's results on the VAS dataset, but initial attempts did not align with those claimed by the authors.
 [Similar issues](https://github.com/v-iashin/SpecVQGAN/issues/35) have been raised on the SpecVQGAN Github repository.
 Nevertheless, since our primary goal was comparative analysis, reproducing the exact results was not critical, as we could still base our comparisons on the results we achieved.

+### Feature extraction
+We experimented with replacing the **ResNet50** RGB feature extractor used in SpecVQGAN with alternative models.
+Specifically, we decided to pick **EfficientNetV2** (**S** and **L** variants) and **CLIP-ViT-B-32**.
+We also experimented with different variants of ResNet, specifically with **Resnet18**.
+All of the models had been pre-trained on the ImageNet dataset.

+For extracting ResNet features, we used branch `specvqgan` of the `video_features` repository that authors of SpecVQGAN also used.
+We switched to the `main` branch of this repository for extracting CLIP features.

+For EfficientNetV2 features, we forked the `specvqgan` branch of `video_features` repository and added a torchvision implementation of EfficientNetV2 architecture.
+This repository can be found in this organization: [link](https://github.com/Exploration-of-image-to-audio-synthesis/video-features-extraction).

 ### Dataset and Resources
 We used the Visually Aligned Sounds (VAS) dataset for all of our experiments due to its small size, which allowed for quicker training and testing.
 Training was initially done on a personal RTX 3060 (6 GB VRAM) GPU but later scaled to a desktop with an RTX 3080 (12 GB VRAM) and finally a SLURM cluster using A100 and V100 GPUs with 40 and 80 GB VRAM.